Niloufar-Md/Sudoku/README.md

 - normal mode
 - hard mode

 Each level varies based on the number of mistakes you can make before the game ends.
-As you progress from Easy to Hard, the game becomes more challenging by reducing the number of mistakes allowed.
+As you progress from Easy to Hard, the game reducing the number of mistakes allowed.
 Once you hit the mistake limit, it’s Game Over!

 ## Project demo: